edgurgel/bertrpcex/README.md

 This configuration means:

-Module ext and nat are hosted at 127.0.0.1 at 8000 and 7999 on pools of size 10 and max_overflow 20 each
+Module ext and nat are hosted at 127.0.0.1 at 8000 on pools of size 10 and max_overflow 20 each

 Usage: